TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

 ### Prerequisites

-1. Install YARP and iCub from sources and compile them properly
+Install YARP and iCub from sources and compile them properly before running the python script.

 ```
 http://wiki.icub.org/wiki/Linux:Installation_from_sources